 A savvy data-miner may have found 38 classic maps making their way to Call of Duty: Modern Warfare.

-According to a story reported earlier in the week by Gamesradar, the new Call of Duty: Modern Warfare is rumored to add up to 38 new maps for their latest box office FPS installment.
+According to a story reported earlier in the week by Gamesradar, the new Call of Duty: Modern Warfare could add up to 38 new maps for their latest box office FPS installment.

-A data miner on Reddit, who goes by the user name Senescallo, posted a complete list of the speculated maps, as well as sharing images that showcased former fan favorites from Call of Duty's treasured past.
+A data miner on Reddit, who goes by the user name Senescallo, posted a complete list of the speculated maps.
+As well as sharing images showcasing former fan favorites from Call of Duty's treasured past.

 So far the revealed list includes the following maps:

 Cage, Cargo, Hook, Aniyah Tac, Crash, Dam, Krovnik, Farmland, Gulag, Hospital, Layover, Lowline, Lumber, Malyshev, Milbase, Oasis, Port, Prison, Rivne, Shipment (Day and Night), Slums, Stadium, Sub Base, Super, Urzikstan, Torez, Transit, TV Station, Faridah, Rust, Takedown, Borderline, Smetna Farms, Gun Course, and Marksman Range.

 Fans are already excited about the 38 rumored maps, but there's no official confirmation from Activision.

 Though sources are usually reliable, quite a lot of development time goes into a data-mined map.
 The developers need to test and retest new features appearing in the next update of Call of Duty: Modern Warfare; including maps and other items.